 Proper classification of debt as current or noncurrent is important for a variety of reasons.
 For example, debt covenants often involve measures that are affected by the current or noncurrent classification of debt (e.g., working capital).
 As such, properly classifying debt as current or noncurrent could affect a borrower’s assessment of whether it has violated its debt covenants.

-We have prepared a white paper, Fundamentals of debt classification, which summarizes the relevant guidance in the Codification and provides numerous examples of how to apply the relevant guidance.
+Our white paper, Fundamentals of debt classification, summarizes the relevant guidance in the Codification and provides numerous examples of how to apply the relevant guidance.